stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 313_2021 Foreign payments.md

   -----------------------------------------------------------------------------------------------

   © Icelandic Standards (IST) 2021.
 All Rights Reserved.

-  Without the written permission of the publisher, this workshop agreement may not be reprinted or reproduced in any form by any means, mechanical or electronic, such as by photocopying, sound recording or other means, currently known or later invented, nor may the agreement be disseminated through an electronic database.
+  Without the written permission of the publisher, this technical specification document may not be reprinted or reproduced in any form by any means, mechanical or electronic, such as by photocopying, sound recording or other means, currently known or later invented, nor may the agreement be disseminated through an electronic database.